Have I caught my heavenly jewel?

 ‖: Now will I :‖ invade the fort;

-Cowards Love with loss rewardeth.
+Cowards love with loss rewȧrdeth.

 5. But, O fool, think of the danger